Nigel2392/go-django-queries/README.md

   todo.Done = true

   // Create the object with the queries.Objects function using the primary key in the where clause,
-  // send signals before and after if err := queries.UpdateObject(todo); err != nil {
+  // send signals before and after, if the model adheres to `models.Saver`, the model's Save method will be called if err := queries.UpdateObject(todo); err != nil {
     t.Fatalf("Failed to update todo: %v", err)
   }